Qowaiv/qowaiv-domainmodel/README.md

 An Aggregate Root is the root of every Domain within a DDD context.
 When implementing a new aggregate root there are several steps that have to be taken.

-First a new Aggregate Root should have a corresponding [IValidator<TAggragate>](https://github.com/Qowaiv/qowaiv-validation) implementation of choice.
+First, a new Aggregate Root should have a corresponding [IValidator<TAggragate>](https://github.com/Qowaiv/qowaiv-validation) implementation of choice.
 This implementation will safeguard any post conditions on the aggregate root.